|

 Using Microsoft Visual C/C++, you would write:

-If Your compiler does not support 64-bit integers,1 you must set the preprocessor constant COMPILER_SUPPORTS_LONG
+If Your compiler does not support 64-bit integers,1 you must set the preprocessor constant COMPILER_SUPPORTS_LONG to zero.
+You must define exactly one of BIG_ENDIAN or LITTLE_ENDIAN2 to have a non-zero value.

 You must define the functions shown in Table 8.
 If your platform supports floating point, you must also define the functions shown in Table 9.